azurenoops/terraform-azurerm-overlays-datafactory/README.md

 ### Azure Runtime

 This module can be used with the [Azure Data Factory Integration Runtime Azure](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/data_factory_integration_runtime_azure).
 To use this feature, you must specify the `azure_integration_runtime` variable.
 The `azure_integration_runtime` variable is a map object that defines any Azure Integration Runtime nodes that are required.
 The key of each object is the name of a new node.
-Configuration parameters within the object allow customization.

 ```hcl